witnessmenow/Spotify-Diy-Thing/README.md

 You should be automatically redirected to the config page.

 - Click Config
-- Enter your WIfi details
+- Enter your WIfi details (2.4Ghz only)
 - Enter the client Id and client secret from the earlier step
 - You can leave refresh token blank
 - Click save

-Note: If you ever need to get back into WiFiManager, click reset button (the button closest to the side) twice.
+Note: If you ever need to get back into this config section, click reset button (the button closest to the side) twice.

-### Authenticating the device with your Spotify account
+### Step 4 - Authenticating the device with your Spotify account

 The final step is to connect this device to your Spotify account.
 When the Wifi is configured correctly, it will enter "Refresh Token Mode".

+- Your device will now be connected to the Wifi details you gave it.
-- Go to the displayed address using your phone or PC
+- Go to the displayed address displayed on screen using your phone or PC that is connected to the same network as your device.
-- Add the address displayed in bold to the callback URI section as mentioned in the Spotify API section
+- On the webpage that loads there will be an address displayed in bold, add this to the callback URI section as mentioned in the Spotify API section
 - Click the `Spotify Auth` URL
 - You will need to give permission to the app you created to have access to your spotify account